First grade teacher

 particularly when transferred

-teacher Peg Myers became president
+teacher Peg Myers became

-(without being elected to the
+president (without being elected to

-position) of Chula Vista Educators.
-It
+the position) of Chula Vista

-appears that the "Castle Park
+Educators.
+It appears that the

-Family" carried out its implied
+"Castle Park Family" carried out its

-threats to sabotage the education of
+implied threats to sabotage the

 In the wake of the problems caused